Wellness: Today's Medicine

 What to Know About Herbs and Surgery

-If you’re like about 60 million other Americans, you use an herbal supplement for health benefits.
-It could be echinacea to avoid a cold or gingko to improve your memory.
+Millions of Americans use an herbal supplement for health benefits.
+It could be echinacea to avoid a cold or gingko to improve memory.
 On the surface, using these products sounds like a good idea.
 They are considered “natural” and are sold in pharmacies and health stores, so you might think that they must be safe.

 Unfortunately, natural doesn’t necessarily mean safe.
 The FDA doesn’t regulate herbal supplements the same way it does prescription and over-the-counter (OTC) drugs.
 The standards of safety are not the same.
 That could be a problem for you, especially if you need to have surgery.